‘When you’re walking the view shifts and changes.

 by Mireille Juchau

-I spent the week of the winter solstice down at our beach shack at Aldinga Beach.
-We had planned to go camping to Yorke Peninsula, but various things conspired against these plans.
+I spent the week of the winter solstice on holiday.
+I had planned to go camping to Yorke Peninsula, but various things conspired against these plans.
 In the end, it didn’t matter.
-I feel incredibly lucky to have our beach shack as a fallback, all year round.
+I live by the beach.
+That’s holiday enough in itself.

 The weather that week was unusually dry, cold and sunny for June in Adelaide, with overnight temperatures getting down to as low as 2 degrees Celsius.
-That made for beautiful weather in which to go walking, both in the Scrub (more photos in a post to come, perhaps) and on the beach.
+That made for beautiful weather in which to go walking.

 The sunset on the evening of the winter solstice was cold, clear and beautiful.
 Though the time of the year when the days are at their shortest often leaves me feeling light-starved and sunshine-deprived, that evening was still worth celebrating.